 Graduate programs are limited to one nomination for these prestigious awards.
 Nominations for Harrington Doctoral or Master's Fellowships should be submitted by the graduate adviser using the online Graduate School Awards System that can be accessed from EASI.
 Note: If you cannot find the link in EASI, you can trying linking directly to the “GCD Grad School Fellowships” page in EASI.
 If you are not allowed access there, you are not authorized.
 Contact Shannon Neuse in GIAC for graduate coordinator authorization, or Nancy Riley in the Graduate School for graduate adviser or GSC chair authorization.

 The graduate adviser or graduate coordinator will be asked to upload a letter of nomination or answer a few short questions.
 The nomination process is described in a tutorial for the new online awards system.

 The Graduate School also awards a small number of Harrington Dissertation Fellowships as part of the Graduate School Continuing Fellowship competition.
 To be eligible for a dissertation award, a student must be currently enrolled and must be a candidate for a doctoral degree -- Ph.D., Ed.D., or DMA -- at The University of Texas at Austin.
 Students will be selected for these fellowships from among those nominated for Graduate School Continuing Fellowships.

 $36,000 for 12 months; tuition and required fees; an allowance for student medical insurance, $2,000 for miscellaneous expenses.

 The Harrington Dissertation awards are part of the Graduate School Continuing Fellowships.
-The online application will be be open January 10, 2014 to January 24, 2014.
+The online application deadline is TBA.

 Contact Elizabeth Korves